 “So, I know what I’m in this for,” I finally start.
 “I get the feral children, and Ciaran I can kind of guess.
 Something to do with all that stuff he says about cages and fireflies and caterpillars.
 But what about you?
 How does someone like you end up here?
 You don’t have to say anything if that’s too personal.
 I just… if you’re anything like Ciaran, if this is a philosophy for you, I’d like to hear about it.”

 Dalha quirks a single manicured eyebrow up.
 “What about me?
 What makes you think I’m any less deep and troubled than the rest of you?”

 “I just can’t see any of them lasting out in the world as long as you did.
 Also, that is not a troubled smile.”

 “Fine, then,” Dahla says.
 Her eyes harden, and she glares up at the darkened horizon where our world ends.
 “If you must know… on the last Embrace, the Sun came down and ate everyone I ever loved.
-I’m smiling because I’m thinking about how once we return to the stars, I’m going to raise an army of spaceborne nightmares and snuff it out.”
+I’m smiling because I’m thinking about how once we return to the sky, I’m going to raise an army of starborne nightmares and snuff it out.”

 “It… ate them,” I echo.

 Dalha nods solemnly.
 “Ate them all up.
 My husband, my friends, my hedgehog, all gone in a terrible burning flash.”

 “Is that seriously the best you could come up with?
 You just looked at the weather today and thought it’d make a good sob story?”